rpopov/airbyte-python-cdk/docs/CONTRIBUTING.md

 Here are some tips to get started using the project dependencies and development tools:

-1. Clone the CDK repo.
-If you will be testing connectors, you should clone the CDK into the same parent directory as `airbytehq/airbyte`, which contains the connector definitions.
 1. Make sure your Python version is 3.11
-1. Make sure [Poetry is installed](https://python-poetry.org/docs/#) (version 2.0 or higher).
-1. Run `poetry install --all-extras`.
-1. Unit tests can be run via `poetry run pytest`.

-Note: By default in Poetry 2.0, `poetry lock` only refreshes the lockfile without pulling new versions.
-This is the same behavior as the previous `poetry lock --no-update` command.
-1. You can use "Poe" tasks to perform common actions such as lint checks (`poetry run poe lint`), autoformatting (`poetry run poe format-fix`), etc. For a list of tasks you can run, try `poetry run poe list`.

 Fedora 41: